Recent Advances of Multimodal Continual Learning: A Comprehensive Survey

 As many MMCL methods are armed with powerful MM backbones, it is naturally desirable to memorize their pre-trained knowledge during training.
 Forgetting pre-trained knowledge may significantly hurt future task performance~\cite{Zheng2024AntiForgetting,Zheng2023Preventing}.
-We observe that few methods in \Cref{tab:summarizations}, aside from prompt-based ones, explicitly prioritize maintaining pre-trained knowledge, i.e., addressing Challenge~\hyperref[item:Forgetting of the pre-trained knowledge]{4}, as one of their key goals.
+We observe that few methods in \Cref{tab:summarizations}, aside from prompt-based ones, explicitly prioritize maintaining pre-trained knowledge, i.e., addressing \challengeNum{4}, as one of their key goals.
 Moreover, this is particularly challenging for replay-based methods that usually rely on quick adaptation to old data samples for knowledge retention.
 However, for certain pre-trained models like CLIP, the pre-trained data is private~\cite{Zheng2023Preventing}, which makes the target difficult yet promising for future research.